x42/balance.lv2/README.md

 ![signal flow](https://raw.github.com/x42/balance.lv2/master/doc/signal_flow.png "Signal Flow")

-The plugin has six control inputs all of which a re smoothed (over 64 samples) and can be automated or changed dynamically without introducing clicks.
+The plugin has six control inputs, all of which are interpolated and can be automated or changed dynamically without introducing clicks.

 ### Trim